sopra-fs24-group-41/sopra-fs24-group-41-server/README.md

 * CombinationService: Generates word combinations (e.g., `word1` + `word2` = `resultWord`), saves them to the database.
 * APIService: Manages calls to the external API for determining the resulting word for a combination (e.g., fetches the result "steam" for "water" + "fire").

+These three components work together to allow for playing games: LobbyService manages the players and triggers the game start; GameService initializes the player information relevant for the gameplay; GameService processes the higher-level logic (such as the `play` primitive), which uses lower-level logic implemented using WordService and CombinationService.
+Registered users are managed with UserService, and they have statistics tracking how many wins and losses they have after games, as well as achievements triggered during gameplay.

 ## Launch & Deployment

 ### Prerequisites